byu-cpe/ecen520_student/resources/vivado_command_line.md

 After synthesis, the next phase involves implementation which takes the synthesized design and maps it to the resources of the FPGA part you have selected.
 There are three commands used during the implementation process.

 #### opt_design

 This command performs a number of design optimizations to make it lower power, improved timing, and lower resources.
-This command is _optional_ and you may not want to use it in early labs.
+This command is _optional,_ and you may not want to use it in early labs.

 #### place_design